powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.5.19 Add: Line number added to Resume: in -View Playlist

+        Add: Line number added to Resume: in -Play Queue

 ###  v5.5.17 Edit: Home Help.
 Find your videos fast.
 Powerful playlist building and editing..... section